PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 This is the general ATLAS production job brokerage flow:

 #.
-Generate the list of preliminary candidates, from one of the following:
+Generate the list of preliminary candidates from one of the following:

    * All queues while excluding any queue with case-insensitive 'test' in the name.

    * A list of pre-assigned queues.
 Unified queues are resolved to pseudo-queues.
 Although merge jobs are pre-assigned to avoid transferring small pre-merged files, the pre-assignment is ignored if the relevant queues have been skipped for 24 hours.

-#.
-Generate the list of queues associated to the nucleus.

 #.
 Filter out preliminary candidates that don't pass any of the following checks: